-The ISL6559 provides core-voltage regulation by driving 2 to 4 interleaved synchronous-rectified buck-converter channels in parallel.
+The ISL6569 provides core-voltage regulation by driving two interleaved synchronous-rectified buck-converter channels in parallel.
 Interleaving the channel timing results in increased ripple frequency which reduces input and output ripple currents.
 The reduction in ripple results in lower component cost, reduced dissipation, and a smaller implementation area.

-The ISL6559 uses cost and space-saving $r{DS(ON)}$ sensing for channel current balance, active voltage positioning, and over-current protection.
+The ISL6569 uses cost and space-saving $r{DS(ON)}$ sensing for channel current balance, active voltage positioning, and over-current protection.
 Output voltage is monitored by an internal differential remote sense amplifier.
 A high-bandwidth error amplifier drives the output voltage to match the programmed 5-bit DAC reference voltage.
 The resulting compensation signal guides the creation of pulse width modulated (PWM) signals to control companion Intersil MOSFET drivers.
 The OFS pin allows direct offset of the DAC voltage from 0V to 50mV using a single external resistor.
-The entire system is trimmed to ensure a system accuracy of $\pm 1\%$ over temperature.
+The reference and amplifiers are trimmed to ensure a system accuracy of $\pm 1\%$ over temperature.